haijin-development/haiku/README.md

 **Highlights**

-* Minimalist sintax.
+* Minimalist syntax.
 * Uses indentation instead of closing tags.
-* Supports PHP expressions.
-No input filters nor a different sintax to evaluate logic.
 * Compiles `haiku` files to regular cached PHP files for efficiency.
 * Minimum amount of features and logic.
-Delegates the inclussion of sub-templates to the view or application using this library.
+Delegates the inclusion of sub-templates to the view or application using the templates.

 ### Version 1.0.0